-DSC 790 INDEPENDENT STUDY II - 1 credit
+DSC 790 INDEPENDENT STUDY II - 0 credit (May 2021 and prior = 1 credit)

 This independent study course includes the completion of self-paced coursework focused on the foundations of manual physical therapy practice and the standardized manual physical therapy examination.
 Enrollment in this course starts upon entering the fellowship program and is completed once the student has successfully completed all learning modules included in this course.